DeOneDA/RetailCo_Data_Pipeline/README.md

 | Diane | Halimat Abu | Completed Checkpoint 4 and refined the project README documentation. |

 ## Project Structure:

-RetailCo_Data_Pipeline/
+(Also needs to be worked on as well) RetailCo_Data_Pipeline/
 |- airflow/dags/
 |- dbt_project/